 How I became a Professional Vagabond: Plan B

 Once upon a time, I had a condo in Atlanta, GA.
-I had a secure cubical job, a car and a pension.
+I had a secure cubical job, a car, a 401(k) and a pension.
 I worked for the State of Georgia and battled traffic into midtown each day.
 I had everything I needed, plus more stuff than I could keep track of.
 I also had a side business that I loved, Atlanta Culinary Tours, touring neighborhood restaurants and organizing culinary adventures.
 These things kept me busy and padded my savings account.
 The American Dream?
 Maybe.
 But at some point, that simply wasn’t enough.
 Or maybe it was too much.
 My life was busy, clean, organized and safe.
-It was also mind-numbingly boring.
-Every day was the same nonsense.
-There was no adventure, no passion.
-I wanted to follow my dream to travel–and not just short vacations each year.
+It was also mind-numbingly boring most of the time.
+Every day was the same and most of it felt like nonsense.
+There was no adventure, no passion, nothing new.
+I wanted to follow my dream of real travel, and not just short vacations.
 I didn’t want to be a tourist anymore.
 I wanted to live in countries long enough to get to know the history, cuisine, language and–most importantly–the people.

-To many, it looked like I’d made a hasty, impetuous decision.
+To many, it looked like a hasty, impetuous decision.
 Not true.
 I had a plan.
-The US economy took a nose dive in 2008 and I was stuck with an underwater mortgage on a condo three times larger than I needed, filled to the brim with furniture.
+The US economy took a nose dive in 2008 and I was stuck with an underwater mortgage on a condo three times larger than I needed, filled to the brim with furniture, nick-nacks and stuff I’d bought to make myself feel better about my boring life.
 I made an escape plan.
 I waited and worked my plan for 5 years while the economy improved.
 I saved money, downsized, learned to get along with less and refined my escape.
 By late 2013, the housing market was coming back and it was time to stop waiting.
-In September of that year, I sold Atlanta Culinary Tours.
-By October, I’d sold my condo and given away most of my belongings.
+By the end of that year, I sold Atlanta Culinary Tours, sold my condo and given away or donated most of my belongings.
 In February 2014, I quit my job and began living Plan B: Life as a Professional Vagabond.

 Then, I Taught English in Bien Hoa, Vietnam for five months.
-In 2015, I moved to Istanbul, Turkey.
-I finished my job there in February 2016, then taught briefly in Valencia, Spain before hiking the Camino de Santiago.
-I that summer, I taught summer courses in Russia, then moved to San Luis Potosi, Mexico in July 2016 where I’m teaching and learning Spanish.
+In 2015, I moved to Istanbul, Turkey for a year.
+I volunteered in Valencia, Spain before hiking the Camino de Santiago.
+That summer, I taught in Russia, then Mexico for a year where I started learning Spanish.
+In July 2017, I move to Peru.
+I’m not done yet.
+The near future holds a hike in Nepal and a teaching job in Bolivia.

 I fund my life by Teaching English, writing (I’ve published two books!), and living frugally.
 I only own enough stuff to fill a couple of suitcases.
 I’m open to new adventures, too.
 Expect to see me House Sitting, couch surfing, camping, WWOOFing and volunteering in exchange for room and board between teaching gigs.
 Someday, I may organize tours of the cities I love most, sharing my love of travel with you.
 That’s a good reason to sign up for my mailing list on the left side of the screen.